About

 Co-funding with Cancer Research Horizons Innovation Fund (CRHIF)

 The TRO is pleased to announce the continuation of the CRHIF innovation stream this year with the anticipation to co-fund (50% contribution) one project.
 Cancer Research Horizons is CRUK’s Drug Discovery, Development and Commercialisation Company.
 This funding will specifically support the translation of CRUK-funded research projects only.
 Applicants will have an opportunity to leverage Cancer Research Horizons’ Project Development Fund after endorsement by Cancer Research Horizons at the EOI stage.
-A key requirement for this funding strand is that the funding would need to be used to deliver key go/no-go experiments garnering data for filing a patent and/or a key inflection point to enable the next step in translational development/commercialisation.
+A key requirement for this funding strand is that the funding would need to be used to deliver key go/no-go experiments garnering data for a key inflection point to enable the next step in translational development/commercialisation.
 It is expected that the investigator would be willing to work with Cancer Research Horizons to develop the IP and development strategy of the novel technology.

 Co-funding with EPSRC IAA